markzhai/init/README.md

 # Init [![Maven Central](https://maven-badges.herokuapp.com/maven-central/cn.zhaiyifan/init/badge.svg?style=flat)](https://maven-badges.herokuapp.com/maven-central/cn.zhaiyifan/init)
-Init helps Android apps schedule initialization of application, with type, priority and multi-process, tidy magic code for every process, and improves efficiency of application start.
+Init helps Android apps schedule initialization of application, with type, priority and multi-process (you know that every process will run application's onCreate), tidy magic code for every process, and improves efficiency of application start.

 It is originally designed for application initialization, but not confined to that, it can be applied to any complex initialization procedure.

+The library does not depend on any third-party library, it depends on Android in the case of Context and Log, and mostly depends on Java concurrent.

 [For Chinese 中文戳这里](https://github.com/markzhai/init/blob/master/README_CN.md)